Support Page Content

-If a translation cannot be obtained by the issuing institution or appropriate government agency, a sealed copy can provide for translation.
-CSUS will provide the applicant with a sealed copy that must be delivered to the translation service.
-Upon completion the translation service will mail DIRECTLY to CSUS a sealed translation.
-Applicant is responsible for the cost of translation and postage.
+If a translation cannot be obtained by the issuing institution or appropriate government agency, a sealed copy can be provided for translation.
+Sacramento State will provide the applicant with a sealed copy that must be delivered to the translation service.
+Upon completion, the translation service will mail directly to Sacramento State a sealed translation.
+Applicants are responsible for the cost of translation and postage.

 Translating Agency must belong to one of the following organizations.